Insights > Article > Posted: 2025-Mar-20, Updated: 2025-Oct-07

 Pros:

-• Improves energy efficiency by minimizing air leakage and reducing heating and cooling costs
+• Improves energy efficiency and lowers heating and cooling costs

-• Designed to withstand regular use and weather exposure
+• Durable for regular use and weather exposure

 Cons:

-• U-shaped door sweeps may not be suitable for all types of doors or floor surfaces
+• U-shaped sweeps may not fit all doors or floor types

-• The U-shaped design can affect clearance for doors that open over thick carpeting or uneven floors
+• Design can affect clearance over thick carpets or uneven floors

-• The visible U-shaped profile may not be visually appealing to some individuals
+• A visible U-shaped profile may not suit all tastes

 3. Automatic door sweeps